Gr33nCamper/Paul-s-Website/Years/2022/Fall/Nov.md

 _Her Loss_ dropped! 🗡️x🦉🔥 Unfortunately, _HEROES AND VILLAINS_ got delayed for "sample clearance" and definitely not bc someone else was dropping today.

 Also Stop Breathing has finally made its way onto carti's top 10 popular list!!!!!!
 (May I humbly add that I predicted a few months ago this might one day happen due to it being the only song on WLR that was gaining streams at a considerable rate under Sky, Vamp Anthem, and ILoveUIHateU)

+&nbsp;

+&nbsp;

+**Nov 08, 2022:**

+Finally poured rain today! 🌧️ (not just prolonged sprinkling)

+Also first time getting up before 11 or 12 in a long time

+---

+Went grocery shopping at Ralph's and held 2nd apt council meeting

+Gonna be getting sheared soon (Friday)

+Egg nog is awesome it's like drinking melted vanilla ice cream